snowplow-incubator/dbt-template/README.md

 1. Update this `README.md` with relevant information, deleting these instructions and replacing all <YOUR REPO HERE> text including in badge links
 2. Update the `.github/workflows/release.yml` with your package name
+3. Update the `.github/workflows/publish-gh-pages.yml` to have it run on main, selecting the appropriate warehouse for you
 3. Update the `CHANGELOG` with your package name
 4. Name your package in the `dbt_project.yml`
 5. Commit these changes